Emma Chamberlain: Public image

-In May 2022, Chamberlain attended the MET Gala as video host for Vogue.
+In May 2022, Chamberlain attended the Met Gala as video host for Vogue.
 During the interview she spoke with many prominent celebrities, including Jack Harlow whose awkwardly flirtatious interaction went viral online.
 In addition, controversy arose surrounding Chamberlain's choice of jewelry.
-Chamberlain worked with Cartier for the event and was given a diamond necklace which was created for, and later was discovered to be missing from, the collection of Maharaja Bhupinder Singh of Patiala, a part of Punjab in North India during the colonial era.
+Chamberlain worked with Cartier for the event and was loaned the Patiala necklace which was created for, and later was discovered to be missing from, the collection of Maharaja Bhupinder Singh of Patiala, a part of Punjab in North India during the colonial era.
 Many Indian-Americans expressed their outrage online, referring to the necklace as "stolen".
-However, neither Chamberlain nor Cartier commented.
+Neither Chamberlain nor Cartier commented.